 Locks 1 Windsor Terrace

-Located across the street from the Grand Canal, Locks 1 Windsor Terrace is serving beautiful, sophisticated food in a sun drenched neighborhood setting.
-Although our lunch looked like it could be served at any Michelin starred restaurant in France, we dug deeper.
+Located across the street from the Grand Canal, Locks 1 Windsor Terrace serves beautiful, sophisticated food in a sun-drenched neighborhood setting.
+Although our Dublin lunch looked like it could be served at any Michelin-starred restaurant in France, we dug deeper.